callmewhatuwant/age-secret-operator/pages/operator/docs/index.md

       cWZpL09JTnFCVFFZbXRFQUY2QTdTbm8KdkZOvCXRqENpCw9ncrVP+qzDBTKwntfi
       ihgfMGuoy3Q37Dkqsw==
       -----END AGE ENCRYPTED FILE-----
+  # define public key used with: recipients if you want to
+  # the controller will try this key first
   # recipients:
-  # define public key used as value if u want
-  # controller will try this key first
   #   - string
 ```